 \section{Introduction}

-Quantum marginals, also known as reduced density matrices, have been studied in quantum chemistry since the 1960's, see for example \cite{Chen-etal2012a} or \cite[Section~4.6]{Zeng-etal2019}.
-The $k$-body marginals are an economic way of storing the information which determines the mean energy of every $k$-local Hamiltonian, that is to say, of an energy observable that ignores subsystems with more than $k$ units (in practice, $k=2$ suffices).
-Notably, the ground state energy is the solution of a linear program on the convex set of $k$-body marginals.
+Quantum marginals have been studied in quantum chemistry since the 1960's, see for example \cite{Chen-etal2012a,Zeng-etal2019}.
+The marginals are an economic representation of a density matrix regarding local interaction patterns.
+As an example, the $k$-body marginals capture all information of a quantum state that can be observed through a $k$-local Hamiltonian, an observable that ignores interactions which cannot be described by subsystems of $k$ units.

-The $1$-body marginals of indistinguishable particles have been successfully described \cite{AltunbulakKlyachko2008,Schilling-etal2013}, but the $2$-body marginals are resisting a comprehension, perhaps because they are intimately related with computationally intractable problems, such as the local Hamiltonian problem \cite{Kitaev-etal2002,Zeng-etal2019}.
-The convex set of $2$-body marginals has been examined for its extreme points and exposed faces (subsets where a linear functional attains its minimum).
-Questions of quantum tomography and information theory \cite{Chen-etal2013,Chen-etal2012a,Chen-etal2012b, Karuvade-etal2019,Linden-etal2002,Zeng-etal2019} motivate this convex analysis, besides the energy computations mentioned above \cite{Erdahl1972,Rosina2000}.
-In fact, many tasks of quantum information theory, like error correction or topologically protected quantum computation, employ the ground spaces of $k$-local Hamiltonians, which are in a one-to-one correspondence with the exposed faces of the set of marginals.
-This makes the convex geometry of marginals meaningful in quantum information theory.
+The set of marginals is fundamental to hierarchical models in statistics and to the information projection onto such models.
+In classical information theory \cite{Ingarden1976}, these models represent patterns of many-body interaction \cite[Section~2.9]{Ay-etal2017} and the information projection encodes the maximum-likelihood estimate \cite{CsiszarMatus2003}.
+The information projection can also be used to define a complexity measure for a many-body system in terms of the entropy distance from a hierarchical model \cite[Section~6.1]{Ay-etal2017}.
+To define the information projection with probability one, one needs to know the face of the set of marginals onto which a distributions of nonmaximal support projects \cite{CsiszarMatus2003,Kahle2010,Wang-etal2019}.

-We know very little about the faces of quantum marginals, although a thorough knowledge would be needed in quantum tomography to decide whether a state can be reconstructed from its marginals.
-For example, only the extreme points are known of the convex set of two-body marginals of three qubits, as we discuss in Section~\ref{sec:nonexposed}.
-Each pure three-qubit state $\rho$ is uniquely determined among all states by its two-body marginals \cite{Linden-etal2002}, and $\rho$ is the unique ground state of a two-local Hamiltonian \cite{Chen-etal2012b}, except for the states $\alpha\ket{000}+\beta\ket{111}$ of the GHZ type.
-In terms of convex geometry, this means every extreme point of the set of two-body marginals of three qubits is an exposed point, quite contrary to the six qubit marginals \cite{Karuvade-etal2019}.
+Faces of marginals are even more important in quantum than in classical information theory.
+The information projection of a probability distribution of nonmaximal support can be approximated continuously, but a similar approximation fails in quantum mechanics due to the discontinuity of the maximum-entropy inference map \cite{WeisKnauf2012}.
+Hence, the quantum mechanical analogue \cite{Niekamp-etal2013,Zhou2014,Weis-etal2015,Zeng-etal2019} of the aforementioned measure of complexity can be computed only for commutative subalgebras, for example, stabilizer states \cite{Zhou2014}.
+In any case, finding the maximum-entropy state, and hence the information projection, is computationally hard \cite{DiGiorgioMateus2021}.